strapi/documentation/docs/developer-docs/latest/getting-started/quick-start.md

 1. Go to [Plugins > Content-Type Builder](http://localhost:1337/admin/plugins/content-type-builder) in the main navigation.
 2. Click on **Create new collection type**.
-3. Type `restaurant` for the _Display name_, and click **Continue**.
+3. Type `Restaurant` for the _Display name_, and click **Continue**.
 4. Click the Text field.
 5. Type `name` in the _Name_ field.
 6. Switch to the _Advanced Settings_ tab, and check the **Required field** and the **Unique field** settings.
-7. Click on **Add another Field**.
+7. Click on **Add another field**.
-8. Choose the Rich Text field.
+8. Choose the Rich text field.
 9. Type `description` under the _Name_ field, then click **Finish**.
 10. Finally, click **Save** and wait for Strapi to restart.

 ![GIF: Create Restaurant collection type in Content-Type Builder](../assets/quick-start-guide/qsg-handson-restaurant.gif)

-Once Strapi has restarted, "Restaurants" is listed under Collection Types in the main navigation.
+Once Strapi has restarted, "Restaurant" is listed under Content Manager > Collection Types in the main navigation.
 Wow, you have just created your very first content type!
 It was so cool — let's create another one right now, just for pleasure.

 #### Create a "Category" collection type